-The Flash memory uses the Super Flash® technology under the license of Silicon Storage Technology, Inc. Super Flash® is registered trademark of Silicon Storage Technology, Inc.
+The Flash memory uses the Super Flash® technology under license from Silicon Storage Technology, Inc. Super Flash® is registered trademark of Silicon Storage Technology, Inc.

 All other company names, product names, and service names mentioned herein may be trademarks of their respective companies.